01-ai/Yi/README.md

 # ✅ Who can use Yi?

-- Yi series models are free for personal usage, academic purposes, and commercial use.
+- The Yi series models are free for personal usage, academic purposes, and commercial use.

 - For free commercial use, you only need to send an email to [get official commercial permission](https://www.lingyiwanwu.com/yi-license).